Depression Treatment in Orange County, CA

 Seasonal Affective Disorder (SAD): This is when someone experiences depression during the winter months when there is less sunlight.

 Peripartum (Postpartum) Depression: This is when a woman experiences depression during pregnancy or after childbirth.

 Psychotic Depression: This is when someone has severe depression along with some form of psychosis, such as delusions or hallucinations.

 Situational (Reactive) Depression: This is when someone experiences a major life event, such as the death of a loved one, and becomes depressed.

 Atypical Depression: This is when someone has depression with symptoms that are not typically seen in other types of depression, such as oversleeping or overeating.

 Masked Depression: This is when someone seems to be happy on the outside but is actually struggling with depression on the inside.

-If you are experiencing symptoms of depression, Adler Health can help you determine the best possible treatment solution.
-Each type of depression, and each person requires a unique treatment plan to help them recover.
+If you are experiencing symptoms of depression, Adler Health can help you determine the best mental health treatment program for your needs.
+Each type of depression and each person requires a unique treatment plan to help them recover.

 There are many ways that people can treat depression.
 Some people may only require therapy, while others may need medication to help them cope.

 Depending on your depression symptoms and your unique circumstances, you may want to enter into a treatment program for depression.
 At Adler Health, we offer inpatient programs for more severe cases of depression and outpatient programs for individuals that would prefer to stay at home during treatment.